International Standard Name Identifier

 The International Standard Name Identifier (ISNI) is an identifier system for uniquely identifying the public identities of contributors to media content such as books, television programmes, and newspaper articles.
 Such an identifier consists of 16 digits.
 It can optionally be displayed as divided into four blocks.

 ISNI can be used to disambiguate named entities that might otherwise be confused, and links the data about names that are collected and used in all sectors of the media industries.

 It was developed under the auspices of the International Organization for Standardization (ISO) as Draft International Standard 27729; the valid standard was published on 15 March 2012.
 The ISO technical committee 46, subcommittee 9 (TC 46/SC 9) is responsible for the development of the standard.

 ISNI format

 The FAQ of the isni.org websites states "An ISNI is made up of 16 digits, the last character being a check character."
+ISNI consists of 15 digits followed by a check character.
+The check character may be either a decimal digit or the character "X".
+The check character is calculated using the preceding 15 decimal digits using the ISO/IEC 7064, MOD11-2 algorithm.